timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

 Furthermore, notice that you are given basic authentication information and a port number in order to access the service.
 This will be used when setting up your Prometheus installation, in the `prometheus.yml` configuration file.
-This will enable you to make this managed service for TimescaleDB endpoint a target for Prometheus to scrape.
+This will enable you to make this Managed Service for TimescaleDB endpoint a target for Prometheus to scrape.

 Here's a sample configuration file you can use when you setup your Prometheus installation, substituting the target port, IP address, username, and password